Tree and Plant Health Services

 - Pruning for pest and disease management

 A Plant Health Care program is an ongoing process of inspection, monitoring, and testing to ensure the early detection of problems that could potentially damage your landscape.
 We want your landscape to be healthy, and taking a proactive, long-term approach will allow us to detect any health issues earlier, so we can help you maintain the proper environmental conditions for your plants.

 Why Plants and Trees Need Ongoing Care

-Trees are a major asset in any yard and the older they are the more valuable they become to the landscape.
-But many factors can cause trees and shrubs harm, and prevent them from being healthy.
-Some of the contributing factors to lack of vitality in your trees and shrubs include:
+Plants and trees are major assets in any yard or environment.
+Trees provide all sorts of value for homeowners and businesses, from aesthetic to financial benefits.
+As those trees and plants become older, the value of the landscape increases.
+But for as much time and care we put into them, many factors can cause trees and shrubs harm, and prevent them from being healthy.
+Some of the factors that can contribute to lack of vitality in your trees and shrubs include the following:

 Lack of Nutrients

-Trees in our neighborhoods often lack essential nutrients.
-In their natural habitat, the forest, they enjoy nutrient-rich soil from decomposing leaves.
+While we all make an effort to take care of our neighborhood trees, those trees often lack essential nutrients.
+In their natural habitat, the forest, trees enjoy nutrient-rich soil from decomposing leaves.
+This is just one of the many self-regulating aspects of nature.
+Fallen leaves in forests act as a natural mulch, helping to regulate soil moisture and temperature.
 Since we typically remove fallen leaves, twigs, and bark in our yards, these nutrients are prevented from being reabsorbed into the soil.

 Compacted Soil around Trees